splunk/public-o11y-docs/gdi/monitors/apache-httpserver.md

 ## Apache configuration

-After you deploy the monitor in the Collector, follow these steps to configure the Apache web server to expose status metrics:
+After you've set up the Collector, follow these steps to configure the Apache web server to expose status metrics:

 1. Activate the `mod_status` module in your Apache server.
 Make sure that the URL you provide for your `mod_status` module ends in `?auto`.
 This returns the status page as `text/plain`, which the monitor requires.
 2. Add the following configuration to your Apache server: